ayanmali/TikTok-Creative-Centre-Scraper/README.md

 ## UX
 - build functionality for selecting industries
+- Scrape data from the analysis page for each ad (API endpoint response includes total number of ads found from the given search query)

 ## Headers
 - does timestamp header need to be correct for the request to work?
 Will this get me banned?